evereven-tech/horizons-omnichat/docs/enterprise/index.md

 > ⚠️ **Important**: While we manage your infrastructure, you maintain full control over your data and access policies.

-"We used to spend 20 hours per week on infrastructure management.
-Now it's zero," reports Sarah M., Infrastructure Lead at a global consulting firm.

 ### Professional Services

 Success with AI isn't just about deployment – it's about optimization, customization, and integration.
 Our professional services team guides you through this journey.